Analyze code or security docs → get a deployment risk report

 Decision-ready output

-Get an overall grade, a risk score, and a clear recommendation you can file with the change ticket.
+Get an overall grade, a risk score, and findings you can use as part of an internal software approval process.

 MSP-friendly artifacts